petros0803/petros0803/README.md

 ### Let me introduce myself
 ⟹ 🛠 I'm currently working at [ASSIST Software][assist_software] as a *Frontend web developer*.

-⟹ 🚀 I'm becoming better as days go by by accumulating new information in my field of activity.
+⟹ 🚀 I'm becoming better and better as days go by by accumulating new information in my field of activity.

 ⟹ 🗓 2023 Goals: Start contributing to Open Source Projects